-Memory Card For Which PC Card Drive?
-Type of Data Storage ATA Type II PC card drive Use an ATA flash card to store large amounts of data that change frequently.
+Memory Card Type of Data Storage

+ATA Use an ATA flash card to store large amounts of data that change frequently.
 ATA cards retain their data without the use of a backup battery and are available in larger memory sizes.

-Flash Type I PC card drive Type II PC card drive Use a flash card to store data that does not change as frequently.
+Flash Use a flash card to store data that does not change as frequently.

 Flash cards retain their data without the use of a backup battery.

-SRAM Type I PC card drive Type II PC card drive Use an SRAM card to store data that changes frequently.
-An SRAM card has a lithium battery to back up data for the life of the battery.
+SRAM Use an SRAM card to store data that changes frequently.
+An the battery.

+SRAM card has a lithium battery to back up data for the life of

 Note: Intermec recommends that you use ATA and SRAM cards for most data storage needs.
 You should only use a flash card as a low-cost alternative.
-If you decide to use a flash card, Intermec recommends flash cards that store 1MB or more of data.
+If you use a flash card, Intermec recommends flash cards that store 1MB or more of data.